podlove/documentation/content/publisher/index.md

 The WordPress Podlove Podcast Publisher is a workflow-oriented solution for serious podcasters that want to save time and get full control over their Podcast publishing process, their feeds and the integrity of their publication.

-<a href="http://wordpress.org/extend/plugins/podlove-podcasting-plugin-for-wordpress/" class="button success">Download Podlove Publisher</a>
+<a href="http://wordpress.org/extend/plugins/podlove-podcasting-plugin-for-wordpress/" class="button">Download Podlove Publisher</a>

 ## Getting Started